samuel-marsh/Marsh_et-al_2020_scRNAseq_Dissociation_Artifacts/README.md

 # Marsh_et-al_2020_scRNAseq_Dissociation_Artifacts
 Code to reproduce analysis objects for the data contained in (CITATION AND LINK HERE)

-Included is the code necessary to replicate the Seurat object used for analysis and plotting.
+Included is the code necessary to replicate the Seurat or LIGER (or both) objects used for analysis and plotting.
-- Each R file specifies version of Seurat used for analysis/object creation.
+- Each R file specifies version of Seurat/LIGER used for analysis/object creation.
     - Some analyses were performed across multiple versions of Seurat (V2 > V3).
 In this scenario objects were updated to V3 using `UpdateSeuratObject`
     - Scripts specify point of upgrade to V3 in regard to analysis or object modification.

 - Where possible date of analysis performed prior to is specified.
 To replicate analyses performed on specific date use of contained environment using [packrat](https://cran.r-project.org/web/packages/packrat/index.html) or [renv](https://cran.r-project.org/web/packages/renv/index.html) packages followed by date-specific version installation using [versions](https://cran.r-project.org/web/packages/versions/index.html) package is recommended.

 ## Data
-The data in this project can be broadly divided into 2 categories (5 subprojects):
+The data in this project can be broadly divided into 2 categories (5 subprojects).
+Please see [SI Table 1](SI Table 1 Link) for breakdown by sample and more information.

-For experiments 1-4, all the raw data (fastqs) and expression matrices are available at the NCBI Gene Expression Omnibus (GEO) under [GSE152184](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE152184).
+***For experiments 1-4***, all the raw data (fastqs) and expression matrices are available at the NCBI Gene Expression Omnibus (GEO) under [GSE152184](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE152184).

-For experiment 5, the raw data (fastqs) and expression matrices are available through the European phenome-Genome Archive (EGA) (Accession ID: [EGADXXXXXXX[](EGADXXXXXXX))
+For experiment 5, the raw data (fastqs) and expression matrices are available through the European phenome-Genome Archive (EGA) (Accession ID: [EGADXXXXXXX](EGADXXXXXXX))

 **scRNAseq of mouse brain or sorted myeloid cells**